 American Workers Are Being Over-Exposed to RF Radiation

-Did you know that hundreds of thousands of American workers are potentially being over-exposed to hazardous radio frequency (RF) radiation every year?
+Did you know that hundreds of thousands of American workers are potentially being over-exposed to hazardous radio frequency (RF) radiation every year at their worksites?
 According to a leading insurance industry rating agency, AM Best, 250,000 workers per year come in close contact to transmitting antennas at cell sites.

 RF radiation is invisible, silent, odorless, tasteless and its effects on the body are often not readily apparent at the time of exposure.
 Most workers are completely unaware of what RF radiation is and its effects on their body and cognitive abilities.
 Workers outside the wireless industry receive no training necessary to protect themselves on site.